Biographies Characteristics Analysis

 17. Where does the “parliamentary river” flow?

-19. Which river has a building for airplanes?
+19. Which river has space for airplanes?

-(In the Hangar - Hangar-a)
+(In Hangar - Hangar-a)

 20. Name the “smartest” mountain range in the world.